 We provide text-alternative descriptions for many images used on our website.

-Our website is built with a responsive design so that it will adapt itself according to the device and browser size that you are using.
+Our website is built with a responsive design so that it will adapt and reflow according to the device and browser size that you are using.

 Our products are created with accessibility in mind.
 We have these measures currently in place:

 Print, ePDF and ePUB files are available for all our books.
-Books published from January 2018 onwards will be available in ePUB 3 format; books published prior to this will be available in ePUB 2.
+Books published from January 2018 onwards are available in ePUB 3 format; books published prior to this will be available in ePUB 2.

-We have an action plan to improve the accessibility of our ePUB 3 files from Spring 2019.
+We have an action plan to improve the accessibility of our products.
 Our focus team are working towards:

-- Alternative text for images in frontlist titles
+- Alternative text for images in all frontlist titles

 - Full accessibility metadata

-If you require further support please feel free to contact the accessibility team via Jessica Lovett (email@example.com).
+If you require further support please feel free to contact the accessibility team via Mareike (email@example.com).